chebro/heartbeat-js/README.md

 # heartbeat.js

-A webpage that periodically updates the time I've used my computer, a digital heartbeat.
+A webpage that shows the timestamp when I'd last used my computer.
 This project is a javascript spin-off of [l1ving/heartbeat](https://github.com/l1ving/heartbeat).

 To install: